rmendels/rerddapXtracto/README.md

 # rerddapXtracto (Version 1.0.0)
-rerddapXtracto - R package for accessing environmental data using rerddap
+rerddapXtracto - R package for accessing environmental data using 'rerddap'

 ******
-`rxtracto()` major rewrite of how this function works to cut down on the number of requests and to improve overall speed.
+`rxtracto()` major rewrite of this function to reduce the number of requests made to the ERDDAP server, and to improve overall speed.
 ******